 concept mapping At the end of the week mind map all you can remember about a topic and link areas together.
 Then use your notes to further add to your mind map.

-studies/examples create a venn diagram to compare two tectonic case studies diagram to show the formation of geographical landforms.
+studies/examples create a venn diagram to compare two tectonic case studies.